micro-community/development/docs/pages/concepts/platform.markdown

 ### Environments

 Micro has the concept of environments or an "env" built in.
 These are basically different hosted Micro servers you can switch between to do development and run Micro services.
-There are two built ins, "local" and "platform".
+There are three built ins, "local", "dev" and "platform".

-Local refers to a local server running on "127.0.0.1:8081" and platform refers to the m3o platform where we provide an external proxy on "proxy.m3o.com:443".
+Local is your local server running on "127.0.0.1:8081".
+Dev is a free environment in the cloud for small projects and testing.
+The platform refers to the M3O platform for secure, scalable and supported production workloads.

-You can swap between your local env and the platform like so.
+You can swap between local, dev and the platform like so.

 ```
 # platform